Day 1 : Luang Prabang to Kiew Ka Cham (78Km) ( L,D )

 Day 4 : Vang Vieng – Phong Hong (Nam Ngum Lake) 85km ( B , L , D )

-Spend the day cycling mainly downhill to Phong Hong and to the Nam Ngum Lake
+Spend the day cycling mainly downhill to Phong Hong and the Nam Ngum Lake

 a man-made lake, formed by the damn.
 Dinner and spend the night near the lake.

-Cycling start from your hotel to Vientiane the road becomes mainly flat for this ride and you should be back in Vientiane .
-Explore city and Dinner by your own .
+Cycling start from your hotel to Vientiane the road becomes mainly flat for this ride and you should be back in Vientiane.
+Explore the city and have dinner on your own.
 Overnight in Vientiane.

 Day 6 : Vientiane Fly to Pakse ( B )

-All day free to explore city and driver pick up to airport for flight to Pakse .
-Arrival check in hotel .
+All-day free to explore city and driver pick up to the airport for flight to Pakse.
+Arrival check-in hotel.

-An easy start to the day, after breakfast we ride from the hotel after 8 km on flat road in town the road is slightly up hill to begin our journey into coffee growing area of Laos, the Bolaven plateau.
-After town we start to climb up into the temperate coffee growing area renowned for its Arabica and Robusta beans.
+An easy start to the day, after breakfast we ride from the hotel after 8 km on a flat road in town the road is slightly uphill to begin our journey into the coffee growing area of Laos, the Bolaven plateau.
+After the town, we start to climb up into the temperate coffee-growing area renowned for its Arabica and Robusta beans.
 These beans fetch some of the highest coffee prices in the world.
 The road undulates but has a definite upward feeling.
 As we climb, we see coffee everywhere as the plantations converge on the side of the road.
 We finish at the wonderful Tad Fane resort, which provides a stunning backdrop and the very impressive Tad Fane fall, if you are feeling energetic you can cycle to the other waterfall for swimming.
 Alternatively, you can relax in the restaurant and take the wonderful view.
 Dinner is at the resort

 Elevation:Pakse = 170 m above sea level.Tadfan resort = 959 m above sea level.